 How to prepare our dog for the cold

-During the winter, we pay special attention and care to ensure our faithful companion isn't affected by the drop in temperature.
-In addition to considering general factors such as where we live —northern or southern— or our dog's breed , we can help him combat the cold as much as possible , ensuring his well-being and, also, our peace of mind, by following a few simple steps .
+During the winter, we take special care to ensure our faithful companion is not affected by the drop in temperature.
+In addition to taking into account general aspects such as the place where we are – north or south zone – or the breed of our dog, can help him fight the cold as much as possible, guaranteeing your well-being and, also, our peace of mind, following some simple steps.

-Dogs have a number of characteristics that protect them from the cold.
+Dogs have a series of characteristics that protect them from the cold.
 The layer of fat in their skin acts as the first barrier against low temperatures.
-If we add their fur to this, we have a truly natural coat.
+Add to this their fur, and you have a truly natural coat.
 This is why dogs don't feel the cold the way we do.
-However, we shouldn't be careless and assume that our dog doesn't need anything else to combat the cold, rain, or snow.
+However, we must not be careless And to think that our dog doesn't need anything else to combat the cold, rain, or snow.
 Nothing could be further from the truth!

-We know how important your dog's health is to you, so we've prepared this article with everything you need to know to prepare and protect your furry friend from the cold winter .
+We know how important your dog's health is to you, so we have prepared this article with Everything you need to know to prepare and protect your furry friend from the cold winter.

 Let's get started!